disneystreaming/alloy/docs/serialisation/protobuf.md

 ##### Inlined unions (`alloy.proto#protoInlinedOneOf`)

 The `alloy.proto#protoInlinedOneOf` trait can be used to inline the corresponding `oneof` in a protobuf message.
-A union with this trait MUST be used referenced exactly once, by a structure member.
+A union with this trait MUST be used exactly once, by a structure member.

 For example, this is valid: